What You Will Learn

 From Models to Tools

-Post-training alignment (SFT, RLHF, DPO), prompting strategies from zero-shot to chain-of-thought, and how to evaluate and choose between models for your research questions.
+Post-training alignment (SFT, RLHF, DPO), prompting from zero-shot to chain-of-thought, reasoning techniques, and how to evaluate models and choose one that fits your task.

 Module 3